What is in this leaflet

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 Keep this leaflet with the medicine.
 You may need to read it again.

 What KISQALI is used for

-KISQALI tablet contains an active substance called ribociclib.
-It is used to treat certain types of advanced breast cancer that may have also spread to other parts of the body (metastatic).
+KISQALI tablets contain an active substance called ribociclib.
+It is used to treat hormone receptor (HR)- positive, human epidermal growth factor receptor 2 (HER2) - negative breast cancer that is locally advanced or may have also spread to other parts of the body (metastatic).